UNCG-DAISY/Coastal-Image-Labeler/doc/docs/code_documentation/auth0.md

 NODE_ENV="development"
 PORT=6969

-//Both below can be found from MongoDb.
+# Both below can be found from MongoDb.
 MONGO_URI_DEV = "The information for development database. "
 MONGO_URI_PRODUCTION = "The information for production database."

-//Auth0 related
+# Auth0 related
 AUTH0_DOMAIN= "String, found on Auth0"
-AUTH0_TOKEN_URL = "AUTH0_DOMAIN/oauth/token" // Replace AUTH0_DOMAIN with the value above
+AUTH0_TOKEN_URL = "AUTH0_DOMAIN/oauth/token" # Replace AUTH0_DOMAIN with the value above
 AUTH0_CLIENT_ID= "String, found on Auth0, very important that this is kept secret" AUTH0_CLIENT_SECRET= "String, found on Auth0, very important that this is kept secret"

-//make sure the port above and below are same AUTH0_CALLBACK_URL= "https://coastalimagelabeler.science/callback" BASE_URL= "https://coastalimagelabeler.science"
+# Make sure the port above and below are same
+AUTH0_CALLBACK_URL= "https://coastalimagelabeler.science/callback"
+BASE_URL= "https://coastalimagelabeler.science"

-//Where compressed images are saved
+# Where compressed images are saved
-//Inside the file structure is the same as
+# Inside the file structure is the same as
-//where the image is saved.
+# where the image is saved.
 COMPRESS_FOLDER = "/datadrive2/compressed/archives"

+# Where to put backup of database
+DAILY_BACKUP_FOLDER = "/home/shahnafis/mongo_backup"

+# Where certs are
+CERT_FOLDER = "/home/shahnafis/ssl/letsEncrypt/coastalimagelabeler.science"
 ```

 ## Finding values on Auth0